-The Appleton TMA receives funding for Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program annually.
+The Appleton TMA receives funding for the Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities program annually, but solicits applications on a biennial basis.
+Every odd year the Appleton TMA will solicit projects for the following two program years.
 Project recipients are selected based on project rankings.